joseferreira5/outr-space/README.md

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 _The **OUTr SPACE** MVP should allow for a user to sign up and log in, granting them the ability to create a new community, then create, edit, or delete their own posts within any community._

 ### Client (Front End)